yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 #include "inlineExecute-Assembly.h"
 ```

-Out of those imports, 2 are not standard!
+Out of those imports, *2* are not standard!

 ```
 #include "beacon.h"
 #include "inlineExecute-Assembly.h"
 ```

-We will need to include them in our current working directory when compiling the BOF.
+We will need to include them in our current working directory when compiling the *BOF*.

-The next piece of code initiates a function and calls it `patchAMSI`.
-This function is the core of our AMSI bypass.
-Further comments were added to understand what is happening at each line.
+The next piece of code defines a function called `patchAMSI`.
+This function is the core of our *AMSI* bypass.
+Comments for each individual part are also available within the code.

 ```
 /*Patch AMSI*/